Working with International Students

-Federal Work-Study is a federally subsidized program which provides part-time employment opportunities to eligible students.
+Federal Work-Study is a federally subsidized program that provides part-time employment opportunities to eligible students.
 If on-campus employers create a Federal Work-Study position in their office, federal funds will pay for 75% of the student's wage, and the department will pay the remaining 25%.

 Connect with your department’s fiscal coordinator or liaison and ask if there are currently unused Federal Work-Study funds available.
 If no funds are already available within your department, the faculty or staff member should contact Mason's Federal Work-Study Coordinator with the number of students they wish to hire, the desired pay rate, and the total amount of money they are requesting.

-- Once the department has been approved to hire Federal Work-Study students, the faculty or staff member can begin the process of hiring a student.
+Once the department is approved to hire Federal Work-Study students, the faculty or staff member can begin the process of hiring a student.
 Follow the directions listed for 'Post and Market a Position in Handshake'.

 Questions about Federal Work-Study?